JohnKendrick/PDielec/Sphinx/theory.rst

    \end{aligned}

-The extinction is expressed in absorbance units as;
+Using :math:`f_p` and :math:`f_s` as the fractions of P and S polarized incident light, the extinction is expressed in absorbance units as;

 .. math::
    :label: eq-fresnel-extinction